marian-nmt/amun/README.md

 [![CPU Build Status](http://vali.inf.ed.ac.uk/jenkins/buildStatus/icon?job=amunmt_compilation_cpu)](http://vali.inf.ed.ac.uk/jenkins/job/amunmt_compilation_cpu/)
 [![Twitter](https://img.shields.io/twitter/follow/marian_nmt.svg?style=social&label=Follow)](https://twitter.com/intent/follow?screen_name=marian_nmt)

-This tool was a part of [Marian](https://github.com/marian-nmt/marian), we moved it to separate repository as it is now superseded by the built-in decoder in Marian.
-For small RNN models this decoder can still be faster on the GPU than the official Marian decoder.
+This tool was a part of [Marian](https://github.com/marian-nmt/marian), which now has its own decoder, so we moved amun to separate repository.
+For RNN models this decoder can still be faster on the GPU than the official Marian decoder.

 If you use this, please cite: